 - Charlie Christian: Oklahoman guitarist, the first great electric guitarist in jazz, not just because of his fleetness as an improviser but because he recognised that amplification took the guitar from being a barely-audible part of the rhythm section and stuck it out front, making him one of the most influential guitarists of all time.
 Was the best thing in Benny Goodman's band, while he was in it; also helped create bebop by hanging out in clubs and jamming with musicians such as drummer Kenny Clarke.
 Died of TB aged 25.

 - Art Tatum: An almost completely blind jazz pianist, whose technique is something that, that, ...
 Just see for yourself.
 No wonder too, as (so legend goes) he learned to play by repeating the movements on a autopiano... which played pieces for four hands!
 Playing his material is a truly monumental achievement even to this day.

 - Chano Pozo: A short-lived but highly influential Afro-Cuban percussionist best known for his work in Dizzy Gillespie's various outfits, where he played a crucial role in the establishment of Latin jazz.
-A heavy drinker and brawler, he was shot dead at the age of 33; while there are multiple stories about why he was killed, the prevailing one is that he threatened a marijuana dealer who he thought ripped him off.
+A heavy drinker and brawler, he was shot dead at the age of 33; while there are multiple stories about why he was killed, the prevailing one is that he threatened a drug dealer who he thought had ripped him off.